Arypn/-DS/StatusReport.md

 ### **Seongwook Min — Data Integration Lead**

-Seong led all data preparation tasks.
-He cleaned and organized the OPM dataset, filtered the data to include only residential properties, and merged it with income data.
-His work resulted in the `Cleaned_Df` dataset, which provided a reliable basis for further analysis.
-He ensured consistency in the dataset, handled formatting issues, and prepared the structural foundation for inflation adjustment and aggregation.
+Seongwook led all data preparation tasks.
+I transformed the xml file into csv, cleaned and organized the OPM dataset, and also set the range of years that were needed to answer the question.
+I would also filter the data to include only residential properties and merged it with income data.
+This work resulted in the `Cleaned_Df` dataset, which provided a reliable basis for further analysis.
+I ensured consistency in the dataset, handled formatting issues, and prepared the structural foundation for inflation adjustment and aggregation.

 ### **Alevtyna Rypninska — Data Analysis & Visualization Lead**